Top Chicago Workers’ Compensation Attorney

 Your Workplace Accident: Whose Fault Was It, Anyway?

 Workers’ compensation in Illinois is a fault-free system.
-In most cases, whether an employee’s injury was caused by the negligence of the employer, coworkers, or the worker’s own actions is irrelevant.
-As long as you are engaged in work-related activities at the time of your accident, you should qualify for benefits under the Workers’ Compensation Act.
+In most cases, whether an employee’s injury was caused by the negligence of the employer, coworkers, or the worker’s actions is irrelevant.
+You should qualify for benefits under the Workers’ Compensation Act if you are engaged in work-related activities during your accident.
 Unfortunately, resolving a work injury claim isn’t always that easy.

-Every day, injured workers like you are turned away by their employers’ insurance companies after suffering a workplace accident.
-They are left to pay their own medical bills.
+Every day, injured workers like you are turned away by their employers’ insurance companies after a workplace accident.
+They are left to pay their medical bills.
 They are unable to obtain treatment for their conditions.
 They are left without income to pay for their monthly expenses.
-And they are forced to return to work before they are fully healed so they can make ends meet and put food on the table.
+They are forced to return to work before they are fully healed so they can make ends meet and put food on the table.

 Are You Entitled to Benefits Under the Workers’ Compensation Act?